 Image source: https://longtailpro.com/ecommerce-link-building/

-On the other hand, links from low quality resources negatively affect site’s SEO and often result in Google’s penalties.
-That’s why links from low authority sites should be avoided.
+On the other hand, links from low-quality resources negatively affect a site’s SEO and often result in Google’s penalties.
+That’s why links from low-authority sites should be avoided.

 Ecommerce Conversion Optimisation

-At the last stage, you have to optimise your ecommerce site’s pages for better conversion and try to increase your sales.
+In the last stage, you have to optimize your eCommerce site’s pages for better conversion and try to increase your sales.

-Use PPC advertising to test keywords before to get started with search engine optimisation.
-Clearly, you should optimise your ecommerce site for high converting keywords.
+Use PPC advertising to test keywords before getting started with search engine optimization.
+Clearly, you should optimize your eCommerce site for high-converting keywords.

-Pay a close attention to customer reviews.
-Clearly, you should try to get positive feedbacks and build a solid reputation for you business on Google.
+Pay close attention to customer reviews.
+Clearly, you should try to get positive feedback and build a solid reputation for your business on Google.

 Make experiments with Meta titles and Meta descriptions.
 Sooner or later, you’ll be able to pick the titles and descriptions that convert well.

-Take advantage of A/B test to increase ecommerce site’s conversion and boost your sales.
+Take advantage of the A/B test to increase your eCommerce site’s conversion and boost your sales.

-If done right, search engine optimisation can increase traffic to your ecommerce website significantly and boost your business success.
+If done right, search engine optimization can increase traffic to your e-commerce website significantly and boost your business success.
 Use the power of SEO to increase sales and take your business to the next level!